emdete/Qubes-InterVMFS/README.md

 Create a directory.

-Run usr/bin/QubesInterVMFS.py with the targetvm as first and that directory name as second argument.
+Run usr/bin/QubesInterVMFS.py in the srcvm with the destvm as first and that directory name as second argument.

-The home directory of the target vm should be readonly accessible in the directory.
+The home directory of the destvm should be readonly accessible in the directory in the srcvm.

 Debugging
 ---------